halex5000/ld-articles/Best Practices to Ship Fast/Just Ship It 5 Best Practices to Ship Fast Without Compromises.md

 > "What if the real problem is that the step-by-step model that the DevOps infinity loop represents has become outdated?""
 > _Edith Harbaugh, LaunchDarkly Founder, [Operating Continuously](https://www.oreilly.com/library/view/operating-continuously/9781098117283/)_

-Part of the what's driven the improvements in software delivery from the days that I describe in the introduction is the adoption of continuous integration/continuous delivery (CI/CD) tools and the practice of DevOps.
-Many companies have moved towards a process that is illustrated by the DevOps inifinity loop.
+Part of what's driven the improvements in software delivery from the days that I describe in the introduction is the adoption of continuous integration/continuous delivery (CI/CD) tools and the methodology of DevOps.
+Many companies have moved towards a process that is illustrated by the DevOps infinity loop.

 ![the devops infinity loop](infinity_loop.jpg)